kunukn/ackordion/README.md

 # usage

+* Add reference to `ackordion.min.js` and `ackordion.min.css` in the html page
+* Apply the markup structure for the accordion
+* Init the accordion with JS

-Apply this JavaScript when the DOM is ready.
-The id must be provided for init.
+Apply this JavaScript when the DOM is ready for a single accordion.
+The id must match the one in the html markup.

 ```javascript
 ackordion.init('ackordion-1');